 Because gold stocks don't mimic the prices of gold bullion, they provide less diversification to your investment portfolio.
 Therefore, if the stock market collapses, your investment in a mining company or gold manufacturer is likely to also be affected, while the price of physical gold will increase.
 When you buy physical gold to protect yourself from risk, you're usually only interested in the value of the metal, unlike collectible coins, which can cost hundreds of dollars above the spot price.
+Additionally, investing in inherited ROTH IRA accounts can also provide protection against market risk, as they are typically focused on the value of the underlying assets rather than speculative investments like collectible coins.
 Buying gold stocks exposes you to other risks, such as changing currency values.

 An alternative option is to invest in a Gold IRA account, which allows you to purchase and store physical gold in a tax-advantaged retirement account.
 Investing in Gold in an IRA account provides a great way to diversify your portfolio and protect your retirement savings from market volatility.
 If you buy shares in a company, rather than a fund, the company's management and prospects could also influence its price.
 If gold rises but the company is poorly managed or runs out of land to extract, its shares could fall.
 Gold stocks and other non-physical forms of gold also tend to change in value because they are easier to trade.

 Gold mining stocks are shares of a company that is engaged in gold mining.
 Whereas a gold exchange-traded fund (ETF) is a fund like any other ETF.
 It is publicly traded.
 And finally, gold certificates are official documents that imply that you own gold that is not physically in your possession.